MehdiZonjy/json-transqlify/README.md

   }
 }
 ```

-The user Table schema is
+The user Table schema is:
 ```sql
 CREATE TABLE `users` (
   `id` int(11) NOT NULL AUTO_INCREMENT,